ebadi/autonomous_platform/CAN_Nodes_Microcontroller_Code/HOW_TO_EXTEND.md

 ### build a new ECU

 1. Start 3D printing generic ECU components (top, bottom, internal component holders) Please check `CAD` folder for the list of components that need to be printed.
+In the CAD folder the Node box bottom is not the same as the one on the existing go-kart.

 The estimated material consumption (with reasonable slicer settings) is around 200 grams.
 And total print time is around 16-18 hours.
 Grab some coffee and leave it printing overnight!
 Make sure the first layers stick properly to the printing bed before leaving.